-1. The secondary distribution of income account
+1. The secondary distribution of income transfers other than social transfers in kind account

-8.10 Apart from the balance of primary incomes, the balancing item carried forward from the primary distribution of income accounts, and disposable income, the balancing item on the secondary distribution of income account, all the entries in the secondary distribution of income account consist of current transfers.
+- 9.10 Apart from the balance of primary arned incomes, the balancing item carried forward from the primary distribution of carned income accounts, and disposable income, the balancing item on the secondary distribution of income transfers other than social transfers in kind account, all the entries in the secondary distribution of income transfers other than social transfers in kind account consist of current transfers.
 A transfer is a transaction in which one institutional unit provides a good, service or asset to another unit without receiving from the latter any good, service or asset in return as a direct counterpart.
 Transfers are separated into current transfers and capital transfers.
-Capital transfers are unrequited transfers where either the party making the transfer realises the funds involved by disposing of an asset (other than cash or inventories) or the party receiving the transfer is obliged to acquire an asset (other than cash) or both conditions are met.
+Capital transfers are unrequited transfers where either the party making the transfer realizes the funds involved by disposing of an asset (other than cash or inventories), relinquishing a financial claim (other than accounts receivable) or the party receiving the transfer is obliged to acquire an asset (other than cash) or both conditions are met.
 Capital transfers are often large and irregular but neither of these are necessary conditions for a transfer to be considered a capital rather than a current transfer.
 Other transfers are described as current.
-A current transfer is a transaction in which one institutional unit provides a good, service or asset to another unit without receiving from the latter any good, service or asset directly in return as counterpart and does not oblige one or both parties to acquire, or dispose of, an asset.
-The concept of a transfer is explained in more detail in section B below.

-- 8.11 Table 8.1 shows the concise form of the secondary distribution of income account identifying the main kinds of transfers.
-Current transfers may take place between resident and non-resident units as well as between resident institutional units. - 8.12 The transfers payable by an institutional unit or sector are recorded on the left-hand side of the account under uses.
-For example, in table 8.1, taxes on income, wealth etc. payable by the household sector of 178 are recorded at the intersection of the row for this item and the uses column for the household sector.
-The transfers receivable by an institutional unit or sector are recorded on the right-hand side of the account under resources.
-For example, social benefits of 332 receivable by the household sector are recorded at the intersection of the row for this item and the resources column for the household sector. - 8.13 In accordance with the general accounting rules of the System, the entries in the account, apart from the balancing items, refer to amounts payable and receivable.
+A current transfer is a transaction in which one institutional unit provides a good or service to another unit without receiving from the latter any good or service directly in return as counterpart and does not oblige one or both parties to acquire, or dispose of, an asset.
+The concept of a transfer is explained in more detail in section B below. - 9.11 Table 8.19.1 shows the concise form of the secondary distribution of income transfers other than social transfers in kind account identifying the main kinds of transfers.
+Current transfers may take place between resident and non-resident units as well as between resident institutional units. - 9.12 The transfers payable by an institutional unit or sector are recorded on the left-hand side of the account under usesexpenditures.
+For example, in table 8.19.1, current taxes on income, wealth etc. payable by the household sector are recorded at the intersection of the row for this item and the usesexpenditures column for the household sector.
+The transfers receivable by an institutional unit or sector are recorded on the right-hand side of the account under resourcesrevenues.
+For example, social benefits other than social transfers in kind receivable by the household sector are recorded at the intersection of the row for this item and the resourcesrevenues column for the household sector. - 9.13 In accordance with the general accounting rules of the SNA, the entries in the account, apart from the balancing items, refer to amounts payable and receivable.
 These may not necessarily coincide with the amounts actually paid or received in the same accounting period.
-Any amounts payable and not paid or receivable and not received are recorded in the financial account, most often under accounts receivable/payable. - 8.14 Three main kinds of current transfers are distinguished in the secondary distribution of income account: - a.
+Any amounts payable and not paid or receivable and not received are recorded in the financial account, under other accounts receivable or payable. - 9.14 Three main kinds of current transfers are distinguished in the secondary distribution of income transfers other than social transfers in kind account: - a.
 Current taxes on income, wealth, etc.; - b.
 Social contributions and benefits; - c.
 Other current transfers.

-Their general nature and the purposes they serve are summarized in the following paragraphs
+Their general nature and the purposes they serve are summarized in the following paragraphs.